 “Oh no ya don’t, this here ration plastic is from last quarter.
 It’s expired.
 See?
 It’s a Blue Kissenger card, this quarter’s card is a Green Cheney.
-You can’t have nothin,’ lady, not with no Blue Kissenger.
+You can’t have nothin,’ lady, not with no Blue Kissenger.”
 Turning to leave she ignored the clerk’s blather.
-“Hey come back here, you!
-I gotta do a retinal scan on you; we gotta report bad ration cards.”
-Carefully exiting via the security cam’s shadow, she uttered a clearly audible “Fuck you.”
+“Hey come back here, I gotta do a retinal scan on you, we gotta report bad ration cards., sister.”
+Carefully exiting via the security cam’s shadow she uttered a clearly audible “Fuck you.”

-“Why the fuck am I doing this?” she wondered.
-“Dieter, the asshole who broke my jaw last Christmas Day?
-The same bastard who killed little Pokey?
+“What am I doin’ this for?” she wondered.
+“Dieter,my land-lord, the asshole who broke my jaw on Christmas Day?
 I hate the sonofabitch.”
-But Georgia was caught in the heartless thug’s trap.
+Georgia felt caught in the heartless thug’s trap.
 He’d threatened to report her for hoarding food and lying to the Ration Plastic Board, a guaranteed prison sentence.
-At the tram stop she checked her food ration plastic.
-Two days left on the Red Rumsfeld.
-The two meats, two sugars, and twelve starches should be enough for the black-market picopropacillan and aspirin he’d demanded.
+At the tram stop she checked her food ration plastic. two days left on the Red Rumsfield. two meats, two sugars, and 12 starches should be enough for black-market tryptocillan and aspirin he’d demanded.
 But Georgia would have to cross town.
-The thought crossed her mind that she could find arsenic or strychnine among the blackmarketeers on the docks.
+Better yet, maybe she could find arsenic or strychnine among the blackmarketeers on the docks.

-Desperate for Georgia’s return, Dieter Fleckerman lay in bed suffering alternating bouts of fever and chills.
-This had to be Camp Fever for sure, something fences and razor wire could not stop.
+Desperate for Georgia’s return, Dieter Fleckkerman lay in the hammock suffering alternating bouts of fever and chills.
+Camp Fever for sure, something fences and razor wire could not stop.
 Once fever broke out in one of the camps the guards were just as susceptible as the geezers.
-This was Dieter’s third day with the bug, and if the fever didn’t break in the next two days he’d be penalized three more points which meant he could be demoted and returned to duty at Camp Delta.
+This was Dieter’s third day with the bug; if the fever didn’t break in the next two days he’d be penalized three more points which meant he could be transferred back to Camp Delta.
 Ughh.
 He’d done his two years rookie duty at Echo and Delta.
 Five days off work would add another two penalty points against him.
 Hurry up, girl, hurry.

-Spooner’s victory was the biggest landslide since Franklin Roosevelt’s.
+His victory was the biggest landslide since Franklin Roosevelt’s.
 The young had quit voting years ago, way back in the Bush Era, but not the elderly who voted as a patriotic duty.
-The public persona of Spooner was one of patrician calm assurance.
-Indeed, his first act in office was to sign into law the Sunset Act pushed through Congress one week after the oath of office.
+The public persona of Pence was one of patrician calm assurance.
+Indeed his first act in office was to sign into law the Sunset Act pushed through Congress one week after the oath of office.
 This act funded the Army Corps of Engineers in each district to acquire land and materials for the centers.
 Construction of the camps eased the terrible unemployment situation.
-There was great acclaim throughout the country until rumors soon proven to be truth revealed that the act signed into law required citizens to report to camp within thirty days of their 64th birthday.
-Protests although outlawed way back during the Trump Administration broke out here and there but were not reported by the press, and were easily quelled.
+There was great acclaim throughout the country until rumors, soon proven to be truth, revealed that the act signed into law required citizens to report to camp within thirty days of their 64th birthday.
+Protests although outlawed way back during the Trump Administration broke out here and there but were not reported by the press and were easily quelled.

 Certain citizens were exempted from the Sunset Act.
 Excluded were citizens holding current Double A Classification status: elected federal officials, police, and military.
-Holders of Double B Classification: industrialists, banking and financial heads, and certain high level corporate executives paid an annual scuttage tax which though enormously expensive granted exemption from the provisions of the Sunset Act.
-In the first eighteen months of the Spooner’s Administration the first Centers opened.
+Holders of Double B Classification: industrialists, banking and financial heads, and certain high-level corporate executives paid an annual scuttage tax which though enormously expensive granted exemption from the provisions of the Sunset Act.
+In the first 18 months of Pence’s Administration the first Centers opened.
 Reporters were escorted through a model Alpha camp near Indianapolis.
 Videos of the luxurious appointed Center appeared six times daily on television screens.
-Six months after Spooner’s inauguration Echo and Delta camps quietly opened all over the country.
+Six months after Pence’s inauguration Camps Echo and Delta quietly opened all over the country.

-The intake processing lanes turned a ninety-degree angle which prevented those in line from viewing the intake procedure.
-Rapid injections by compressed air of the powerful tranquilizer Haldol and oxalica, potent pharmaceuticals, paralyzed vocal chords and suppressed any potential panic or distress.
+The intake processing lanes turned a 90 degree angle which prevented those in line from viewing the intake procedure.
+Rapid injections by compressed air of the powerful tranquilizer Haldol and Oxalica, a potent pharmaceutical, paralyzed vocal chords and suppressed any potential panic or distress.
 Weight, blood pressure and heart monitors registered quick measurements then each intake was ordered through a few simple exercises: touching toes, standing on one foot for a prescribed time, and then squeezing the flexible ball ergometer.
 Those passing the tests satisfactorily were channeled through Delta processing, while the weaker intakes were passed on to Echo.
 This was done with a professional alacrity “Step this way please, this way to residential suites, hurry now.”

 The fever broke three days later.
 The card reader refused to return his card when he attempted to sign in at work, the screen flashing the message “Report to Personnel.”
 A stern, horse-faced woman clerk with a crew cut addressed him curtly over the counter.